codemagic-ci-cd/codemagic-docs/content/integrations/jira-integration.md

 #### Specifying the JIRA_ISSUE environment variable

-Issues, epics, and stories have a unique id, usually in the format **'XXXX-N'**, and is visible on your issues either in the bottom right or top left when looking at an issue.
+Issues, epics, and stories have a unique id, usually in the format **'projectKey-id'**, and is visible on your issues either in the bottom right or top left when looking at an issue.
 Put this value in the `JIRA_ISSUE` environment variable.

 #### Finding and updating the JIRA_TRANSITION_ID environment variable